 Read Custody Evaluations in Minnesota for more information about costs, who is involved and what happens during a custody evaluation.

 However, in Minnesota, evidence of a party falsely and intentionally reporting child abuse in attempts to influence a custody order is considered when making a judicial decision.
-In fact, you can be charged with a misdemeanor in Minnesota, if you’re found guilty of doing so.
+In fact, a parent can be charged with a misdemeanor in Minnesota, if he or she is found guilty of doing so.
 (Minnesota Statutes, section 609.507).

-In addition, there are also certain things that the court has to consider when applying the 12 ‘best interests’ factors to your case.
+In addition, there are certain rules that the court has to consider when applying the factors.
 For example, “The court shall consider that it is in the best interests of the child to promote the child’s healthy growth and development through safe, stable, nurturing relationships between a child and both parents.”
-Although, there is not supposed to be a presumption either for or against joint physical custody in the courts, unless domestic abuse has occurred between the parents.
+This is a relatively recent change in the law which recognizes the importance of both parents in a child’s life.